andrsussa/RoboND-Kinematics/writeup.md

 1. Although speed and accuracy of arm movement was noticeably increased, it was still pretty slow.
 There is still a lot to improve in for theta3-6 calculation/filtering algorithm
 2. IK calculation for every trajectory point takes significant time, which probably could be decreased by using nupmy as a main matrix manipulation library, rather than sympy

-Below are couple screenshots of final results
+Below are couple of screenshots of final results:

 ![kuka arm final][kuka_arm0]
 ![kuka arm final][kuka_arm1]